pierre-yves-monnet/c8-loadtest-challenge/solution/SOLUTION.md

 Deactivate Operate from the Helm chart
 <<TODO>>

-Run manual a Operate deployment, with 3 Operate imports.
+Run manual Operate deployment, with 3 Operate imports.
 There is 18 partitions, running 9 importer means each Operate will deal with 18/3=6 partitions.

 ```
 kubectl apply -f operate-importer-0.yaml -n camunda